-- (1) to observe the schedule of the program, - (2) not to change the program subjects or extend the period of stay in Japan, - (3) not to bring any members of their family, - (4) to return to their home countries at the end of the program in Japan according to the travel schedule designated by JICA, - (5) to refrain from engaging in political activities, or any form of employment for profit or gain, - (6) to observe the rules and regulations of their place of accommodation and not to change the accommodation designated by JICA, and - (7) to participate the whole program including a preparatory phase prior to the program in Japan.
-Applying organizations, after receiving notice of acceptance for their nominees, are expected to carry out the actions described in section -9 and section -4.
+- (1) to observe the schedule of the program, - (2) not to change the program subjects or extend the period of stay in Japan, - (3) not to bring any members of their family, - (4) to return to their home countries at the end of the program in Japan according to the travel schedule designated by JICA, - (5) to refrain from engaging in political activities, or any form of employment for profit or gain, - (6) to observe Japanese laws and ordinances.
+If there is any violation of said laws and ordinances participants may be required to return part or all of the training expenditure depending on the severity of said violation, - (7) to observe the rules and regulations of their place of accommodation and not to change the accommodation designated by JICA, and - (8) to participate the whole program including a preparatory phase prior to the program in Japan.
+Applying organizations, after receiving notice of acceptance for their nominees, are expected to carry out the actions described in section II -9 and section III -4.